 - Enter class on time

-- Remember: a majority of the classwork will be done outside of the Google Meeting - use your time wisely
+- Remember: a majority of the classwork will be in Google Classroom - use your time wisely

 - Dress appropriately for learning

 Grading: My grades are set-up using weighted categories.
-These are Projects/Final Drafts = 30%; Quizzes= 30%; Classwork (which includes work done at home)/Journals/Rough Drafts = 30%; and Attendance = 10%.
+These are Projects/Final Drafts = 40%; Quizzes/Assessments= 40%; Classwork (which includes work done at home)/Journals/Rough Drafts = 20%.
 Most shorter assignments will be graded within 5 days of submission.
 Longer assignments will take longer to grade; essays and projects may take 1-3 weeks to grade.

-Absences: All assignments will originate through Google Classroom.
+Absences: Most assignments will originate through Google Classroom.
 That is the first place you should check to see what is due.
 Complete the assignment and turn it in.
 It may be helpful for you to email me to let me know that you are going to be absent and that you are checking for work that is due.
 Communicate with me and we can work it out.

-Missed Quizzes: Reminder: If you miss a quiz due to being absent, you need to come to the next Support Hour (11-12 on M, T, Th, Fr) OR take the quiz during the next time your class period meets.
+Missed Quizzes: Reminder: If you miss a quiz due to being absent, you need to come to tutoring on Friday that week OR take the quiz during the next time your class period meets.
 Please ASK me for the quiz at either of those times and I will share the link with you.
 If you do not ASK me for the quiz at either of those two times, the zero will remain.
 Please study and practice in advance (see the 'Vocab.
 Practice' Section under 'Classwork' in Google Classroom).
 Email me if you cannot find these materials and I will help you.
 The honor code continues to be in effect during online quizzes; do your best unassisted.

 Be respectful, professional, and prepared.
-Appreciate our differences.
+Appreciate & celebrate our strengths & differences!

-Homework: Weekly, there will be vocabulary (&/or grammar/usage) quizzes on Fridays.
+Classwork, Homework, & Projects: Weekly, there will be vocabulary (&/or grammar/usage) quizzes on Thursdays.
 Study materials will be given on Monday or Tuesday in class.
 We will practice pronunciation, definitions, and using these words in context.
 Studying at home is an expectation.
-There will be daily reading journals (please see Independent Reading Practice below) and periodic entrance & exit tickets, classwork, papers, and projects to complete, with time and effort inside & outside of class.
+There will be daily or regular reflection or reading journals (please see Independent Reading Practice below) and periodic entrance & exit tickets, classwork, papers, and projects to complete, with time and effort inside & outside of class.
 Project based learning will happen approx. 1x/month.
 When we are reading a novel, there will be reading to complete outside of class.
-A link to the online PDF of the current novel we will be reading can be found in the 'Classwork' tab on Google Classroom under the novel's name.
+When available, a link to the online PDF of the current novel we will be reading can be found in the 'Classwork' tab on Google Classroom under the novel's name.
 I appreciate and welcome scholar ideas for assignments & projects (think creative & with a learning challenge): these are some of the best ideas!

-Independent Reading Practice*: Scholars are expected to complete 20 minutes (or more) of independent reading each night with an expectation of 140 minutes (or more) a week in addition to their classwork.
+Independent Reading & Sustained Silent Reading: Scholars are expected to complete 20 minutes (or more) of independent reading daily or nightly with an expectation of 140 minutes (or more) a week in addition to their classwork.
 You can read more than 20 min. daily but you still have to read everyday (7 days/wk.).
 When we are reading a novel as a class (The Outsiders &/or Coraline, for example), it comes first.
-After that reading, you are free to choose what you read as long as it is appropriate for school (it can be a novel. blog, comic book, news, info. about a topic of interest, etc), to read outside of your reading/grade level, to re-read, and to change your mind.
+After that reading, you are free to choose what you read as long as it is appropriate for school (it can be a novel. blog, comic book, news, info. about a topic of interest, etc.), to read outside of your reading/grade level, to re-read, and to change your mind.
 There will occasionally be classwork and journals related to independent reading.
 At the end of each semester, we may also do project based learning connected to these books if the schedule allows.
 These will be posted in google classroom and due by 11:59 pm as many scholars have after school commitments.
 During class, there may be time to complete these and often we will do a reading practice called Sustained Silent Reading.
 This gives us all a chance to individually connect with the book and to transition into being fully present in the learning space in a positive way.
 Occasionally, we may utilize audio books and if these help you, please pair them with your independent reading!
 If you need to use headphones in class to do this, communicate first please.

-Plagiarism: Plagiarism (copying work from another scholar, a website, a book, etc. and passing it off as your own) is a serious offense.
+Plagiarism: Plagiarism (copying work from another scholar, a source, a website, a book, etc. and passing it off as your own) is a serious offense.
 The assignment will be entered as a zero in the grade book, a referral will be written, and a phone call or email home will be made.
 We will practice giving credit where credit is due & we will practice how to cite and use evidence.
 You are not alone in learning how to do this.

 Scholars are expected to produce high quality, thoughtful work that shows evidence of the time given.
 As a Project Manager, I will return work to be re-done if the work does not meet ASK standards of excellence.
 Please read the directions and answer the questions.
 Homework will be assigned as necessary; however, work not completed in class will be assigned as homework.
 Penalties will be assessed on late work.
 It is the responsibility of the scholar to make arrangements to turn in assignments/products if an absence occurs.
 Any missed test/quiz will be taken on the day the scholar returns or in support hour.
 It is the responsibility of the scholar to be prepared for the test/quiz upon return.

-No extra credit is offered, however, scholars may work with me in support hours (M, Tues, Thurs, & Fri from 11-12) or office hours (by advance request via email) to revise classwork, as allowed.
+No extra credit is offered, however, scholars may work with me in tutoring (Wednesdays during FC class & Fridays from 8-10am by appointment) to revise classwork, as allowed.
 There are no quiz retakes however scholars may request an independent creative writing or research project to complete and earn back points.
 Please make these requests via email and I will send you the guidelines.
 These must be requested and completed before the last week of each quarter.